 The scientific research method is central to Psychology as it is now considered a Science A Level.
 Therefore, you will need to be comfortable with understanding a range of research methods, including the experimental method, questionnaires and correlations.
-You will also need to be able to use this to understand key pieces of research in Psychology in depth and to design your own research.
+You will also need to be able to use this to understand key pieces of research and different theories in Psychology and to design your own research.
 You must be comfortable writing short essays in timed conditions, using evidence and skills of evaluation.
-Psychology A Level also requires an element of practical Maths- 10% of the examination marks are focused on you showing that you can complete basic Maths problems.
+Psychology A Level also requires an element of practical Maths- 10% of the examination marks are focused on you showing that you can complete statistical Maths problems.